TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 ![](images/17_stats_plot.png)

+### Results analysis - group by train data setup:

-Let us dissect the table below a bit:
+Let us dissect the table below a bit.
+First we group it by training data setup:

 |(trained on, evaluated on)|   ('microF1', 'mean') |   ('microF1', 'std') |   ('macroF1', 'mean') |   ('macroF1', 'std') |
 |:-------------------------|----------------------:|---------------------:|----------------------:|---------------------:|